-Best Belay Devices of 2024
+Best Belay Devices of 2025

 Belay devices for climbing for beginners to gym climbing to multi-pitch alpine climbing trips

-Home > Gear Reviews
+Home > Gear Reviews > Climbing

-The belay device’s job is to keep the climber and the rappeler safe by minimizing fall potential.
-But they can be really quirky; some devices are super intuitive, making it really easy to understand where to thread the rope and how to operate all of the parts.
-Other devices require finesse to operate smoothly and efficiently.
-Fortunately, there are lots of great belay devices, making it easy to find an option that fits your budget and basic climbing needs.
+The belay device's job is to keep the climber and the rappeler safe by minimizing fall potential.
+But they can be really quirky; some devices are super intuitive, making it really easy to understand where to thread the rope and how to operate all of the parts, while other devices require finesse to operate smoothly and efficiently.
+Fortunately, there are lots of great belay devices, making it easy to find an option that fits your budget and basic climbing needs, though knowing the strengths and weaknesses of each belay device better prepares the climber to stay safely equipped while adventuring.

 Disclaimer: Climbing is an inherently dangerous risk.
-Even more important than the gear, it’s crucial to have training and education.
-If you’re new to the climbing, it is essential to look into courses to get you familiar with the gear and safety before you go.
+Even more important than the gear, it's crucial to have training and education.
+If you're new to climbing, it is essential to look into courses to get you familiar with the gear and safety before you go.
 Do not attempt to use any of the devices in this story without training from a climbing professional.

 This story may contain affiliate links, which help fund our website.
 When you click on the links to purchase gear, we may get a commission.
 This allows us to create reader-supported, objective gear reviews, independently selected by our editors— without costing you an extra cent.
 Thank you for supporting our work and mission of outdoor coverage for every body!
 Learn more.